nsw42/python-autoupdate/README.md

 Note that the current version of the application is temporarily renamed with a `.bak` suffix during the upgrade process; anything existing at that location will be deleted.

-Arguments:

-* `url` (`str`): the URL to fetch, which is expected to return a redirect to an archive file (any file format that can be extracted by `shutil.unpack_archive`)
-* `app_dir` (`str`, `Path` or `None`): the application root directory, as explained above
-* `version_file` (`str`, `Path` or `None`): a file that records the URL of the most recently downloaded version.
-If specified, the path can be relative (to the application root directory), or absolute; if not specified, a file `.autoupdate.url` inside the application root directory is used.
-* `timeout` (int): the timeout, in seconds, to use for each request (firstly, downloading the constant URL, and secondly downloading the archive itself).
-* `archive_contains_app_dir` (`True`, `False` or `None`): whether the archive contains the application, including a new application root directory, or just the application contents.
-See 'Archive contents format', below.

 ### Archive contents format

-The archive of an application can take one of two formats: either, the archive can contain an application directory, which in turn contains the application contents, or the archive can contain the application contents without an intermediate directory.
+The archive of an application can take one of two formats: either, the archive can contain an application directory, which in turn contains the application itself, or the archive can contain the application contents without an intermediate directory.
 These alternatives are shown-below:

 With an application directory: